hiskasoft/hsk-maven-plugin/README.md

  ...
 </project>
 ```
-You can enabled or disabled the process control with the flag:
-  * skipFormat   (default: false)
-  * skipLicence  (default: false)
-  * skipAnalyzer (default: false)

-You can create de file config into the directory /config with the flag:
-  * createFormat  (default: false)
-  * createLicence (default: false)

 ### Contact

-If you have any question, send a email to yracnet@gmail.com.
+If you have any question, send a email to wyujra@hiskasoft.com.